+Within 10 business days of receiving the complaint, the Housing Authority of Danville will investigate and attempt to remedy discrimination complaints made against the Housing Authority of Danville.
+The Housing Authority of Danville will also advise the family of their right to file a fair housing complaint with HUD’s Office of Fair Housing and Equal Opportunity (FHEO).
+The fair housing poster, posted in conspicuous and accessible locations in Housing Authority of Danville lobbies, will reference how to file a complaint with FHEO.

+The Housing Authority of Danville will keep a record of all complaints, investigations, notices, and corrective actions.
+(See Chapter 16.)

+Complaints under the Equal Access Final Rule [Notice PIH 2014-20]

+Notice PIH 2014-20 requires an articulated complaint process for allegations of discrimination under the Equal Access Final rule.
+The Equal Access Final Rule requires that PHAs provide equal access regardless of marital status, gender identity, or sexual orientation.
+The Housing Authority of Danville will be informed on these obligations by the HUD Field Office or FHEO when an Equal Access complaint investigation begins.

+Applicants or tenant families who believe that they have been subject to unlawful discrimination based on marital status, gender identity, or sexual orientation under the Equal Access Rule may notify the Housing Authority of Danville either orally or in writing.

-Within 10 business days of receiving the complaint, the PHA will provide a written notice to those alleged to have violated the rule.
-The PHA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+Within 10 business days of receiving the complaint, the Housing Authority of Danville will provide a written notice to those alleged to have violated the rule.
+The Housing Authority of Danville will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD’s Office of Fair Housing and Equal Opportunity (FHEO).

-The PHA will attempt to remedy discrimination complaints made against the PHA and will conduct an investigation into all allegations of discrimination.
+The Housing Authority of Danville will attempt to remedy discrimination complaints made against the Housing Authority of Danville and will conduct an investigation into all allegations of discrimination.

-Within 10 business days following the conclusion of the PHA's investigation, the PHA will provide the complainant and those alleged to have violated the rule with findings and either a proposed corrective action plan or an explanation of why corrective action is not warranted.
+Within 10 business days following the conclusion of the Housing Authority of Danville’s investigation, the Housing Authority of Danville will provide the complainant and those alleged to have violated the rule with findings and either a proposed corrective action plan or an explanation of why corrective action is not warranted.